L1ghtmann/Building-An-Ios-Toolchain/README.md

 `-DLLVM_TARGETS_TO_BUILD="X86;ARM;AArch64"` specifies that we want our compiler to support the x86, ARM, and AArch64 architecture families.
 By default, this flag is set to `all` which integrates support (i.e., builds a backend) for AArch64, AMDGPU, ARM, AVR, BPF, Hexagon, Lanai, Mips, MSP430, NVPTX, PowerPC, RISCV, Sparc, SystemZ, WebAssembly, X86, and XCore ([source](https://github.com/apple/llvm-project/blob/0c93705f060d7e0b8932d58c1fd6291dd6a3f5a9/llvm/CMakeLists.txt#L303)) most of which we'll never use.
 In practice, we only need AArch64 and ARM (64-bit and 32-bit arm respectively), but having support for the x86 family won't hurt and it's the only other architecture set in that list that you're likely to target (for other projects, etc).

+`-DLLVM_INCLUDE_TESTS=OFF` specifies that we want to skip generating build targets for LLVM's unit tests.

+`-DCLANG_INCLUDE_TESTS=OFF` specifies that we want to skip generating build targets for clang's unit tests.

 `-DCMAKE_BUILD_TYPE=MinSizeRel` specifies that we want a release build optimized for size, not speed.

-`-DCMAKE_INSTALL_PREFIX="$HOME/my-llvm-project/"` specifies where we want our compiler to be installed once it's been built.
+`-DCMAKE_INSTALL_PREFIX="$HOME/my-toolchain/"` specifies where we want our compiler to be installed once it's been built.

 ### Clang+LLVM resources: